-Although modified GA can obtain better solution, large neighborhood search(LNS) methods would explore more complex neighborhood than GA.LNS has shown outstanding performance in solving various transportation and scheduling problems \cite{ref80}.
-Therefore, some scholars considered whether they can improve this algorithm by incorporating ML.
-The learning LNS for the VRP was firstly used by Hottung and Tierney \cite{ref81} for CVRP and SDVRP in 2019.
-They adopted an encoder-decoder framework based on attention mechanism as repair operator of LNS.
-The size of the model is not affected by the number of destroyed fragments, so this model can effectively solve large-scale problems.
-Hottung and Tierney compared their model with known heuristic solver and previous LBO models on benchmarks of \cite{ref82} and the results showed that their model offered similar performance to the heuristic solver LKH3 while outperformed by the UHGS approach.
-Later, both Chen \emph{et al.} \cite{ref83} and Gao \emph{et al.} \cite{ref84} used ML model as destroy operator of the LNS for solving the VRP.
-Chen \emph{et al.} \cite{ref83} used the proximate policy optimization (PPO) to train hierarchical recursive graph convolution network (HRGCN) as destroy operator and just insert nodes removed by destroy operator into the infeasible solution according to the principle of the minimum cost.
-Experiments on Solomon benchmarks \cite{ref85} and synthetic data set showed that the model of Chen \emph{et al.} performed better than adaptive LNS (ALNS) in terms of the solutions’ quality and computational efficiency.
-Gao \emph{et al.} \cite{ref84} adopted an encoder-decoder framework to destroy the current solution for the CVRP and CVRPTW.
-They took into account the effect of graph topology on the solution, so they used an element-wise graph attention network with edge-embedding (EGATE) as encoder in which both the nodes set and the arcs set contribute to the attention weights.
-They used similar principle with \cite{ref83} to repair the destroyed solution.
-On instances with over 400 nodes, their model outperformer ALNS by 4.4\% within the same number of iterations.
-Overall, using ML as destroy operator in LNS is more beneficial to generate potential neighbor solutions than as repair operator.
+The large neighborhood search (LNS) algorithm is a new heuristic algorithm that was first proposed by Shaw \emph{et al.} \cite{ref93} in 1997.
+Compared with previous heuristics, this algorithm based on the ruin-and-recreate principle \cite{ref94} would explore more complex neighborhoods.
+The LNS algorithms have outstanding performance in solving various transportation and scheduling problems \cite{ref95}.
+Therefore, some scholars have considered using the LBO algorithms to improve the LNS algorithms.
+The learned LNS algorithm for the VRP was first used by Hottung and Tierney \cite{ref96} for the CVRP and split delivery vehicle routing problem (SDVRP) in 2019.
+They adopted a LBO model as the repair operator for the LNS algorithm.
+Their model is limited by the number of destroyed fragments; hence, it ineffectively solves large-scale problems.
+Later, both Chen \emph{et al.} \cite{ref97} and Gao \emph{et al.} \cite{ref98} used a LBO model as a destroy operator of the LNS algorithm to solve the VRP.
+Chen \emph{et al.} \cite{ref97} used proximate policy optimization (PPO) algorithm to train a hierarchical recursive graph convolution network (GCN) as the destroy operator.
+Then, they simply inserted nodes removed by the destroy operator into the infeasible solution according to the principle of minimum cost.
+Experiments on Solomon benchmarks \cite{ref99} and synthetic datasets demonstrated that the model of Chen \emph{et al.} \cite{ref97} performed better than the adaptive LNS (ALNS) algorithm in terms of the solution quality and computational efficiency.
+Gao \emph{et al.} \cite{ref98} considered the effect of graph topology on the solution, and they used an element-wise graph attention network with edge-embedding (EGATE) as an encoder in which both the node set and arc set contribute to the attention weights.
+They used a principle similar to that in \cite{ref97} to repair the destroyed solution.
+Overall, using a LBO model as a destroy operator in the LNS algorithm is more beneficial for generating potential neighbor solutions than as a repair operator.